-Since 2003, Healy Consultants Group PLC assists multinational Clients with business set up in Ivory Coast, including i) company incorporation ii) multi-currency corporate bank account opening iii) company secretary and legal registered office iv) regulatory license applications v) tax registration vi) assistance to source office premises in Abidjan or other cities and vii) employee recruitment and visas.
+Since 2003, Healy Consultants Group assists multinational Clients with business set up in Ivory Coast, including i) company incorporation ii) multi-currency corporate bank account opening iii) company secretary and legal registered office iv) regulatory license applications v) tax registration vi) assistance to source office premises in Abidjan or other cities and vii) employee recruitment and visas.

 In April 2021, our Australian Client approached us to i) set up an Ivory Coast company ii) register the entity for tax iii) open a corporate bank account in the Ivory Coast and iv) provide a legal registered address.

 The company is an international conglomerate providing engineering and project delivery services to several large global corporations operating mainly in the mining sector.
 Over the past years, I previously worked with this Client to project manage three other African business set up engagements.

 After a brief email and phone exchange with me, our Client settled our Ivory Coast company incorporation fees.
 These fees include i) our time to incorporate the Ivory Coast entity ii) tax registrations iii) bank account opening and iv) registering a legal address and hiring a local company secretary.

 - We initially sent our Client a receipt confirming the engagement fees were paid.

 - My team and I prepared a detailed engagement project plan.